zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-leader-shadow.md

 1. Experience a "day in the life" of an SA people leader to better gauge interest in pursuing a leadership role in the future.
 These are some of the things you will see during your shadowing.
 Disclaimer: some of these activities may not always be doable for many reasons.
     Learn to make data driven decisions by:
     a.
-Participate to 1 deal review session with the Geo SA leaders
+Participating in 1 deal review session with the Geo SA leaders
     b.
-Participate to a 1-2-1 (if we can find SAs who are comfortable about having someone to shadow),
+Participating in a 1-2-1 (if we can find SAs who are comfortable about having someone to shadow)
     c.
 Run a data analysis review of the region to highlight patterns in the execution of the team Learn to hire a high performing team
     d.
-Participate to a hiring manager interview/panel Learn how to provide actionable feedback
+Participating in a hiring manager interview/panel Learn how to provide actionable feedback
     e.
 Providing actionable feedback to the SA leader of your observations
 2. Gain greater exposure to GitLab's SA people leaders and their decision-making processes